Retronasal smell: Speculative evolutionary significance

 Deeper understanding of the role of retronasal smell in flavor has led many to rethink smell's evolutionary significance in humans.
 To dispel the notion that vision is wholly superior in humans and higher primates to olfaction, Gordon M. Shepherd contrasts the anatomy of the human nose to that of a canine.
 In canines, smell receptors reside in the back of the nasal cavity.
 They have a unique cartridge-like organ that serves as an air filter.
 During quiet breathing, this cartridge directs the stream of air normally, but during active smelling, the rate of direction of information increases, allowing a canine to sniff as much as six to eight times faster than a human.

 This suggests that canines are adapted for stronger orthonasal smell capabilities.
 By contrast, humans seem to be selected to have superior retronasal smell capacities.
 The bipedal posture of humans reduces the need for a cartridge that functions in canines to mainly clean air entering.
 The short nasopharynx for retronasal smell in humans is what allows the volatiles from foods and drinks to travel from the mouth to the smell receptors in the nasal cavity.
 What remains less clear is the fact that canines still have a strong ability to discriminate foods.

 Other speculations include the idea that the short route from the mouth to the nasal cavity resulted from selection from long-distance running when humans migrated out of Africa 2 million years ago.
-The idea is that a shorter nasal apparatus would aid in balancing the head facilitate distance running.
+The idea is that a shorter nasal apparatus would aid in balancing the head to facilitate distance running.
 Lieberman cites other evolutionary changes that could have resulted from selection for running such as wider joint cartilages and longer bones in the legs.